kforthman/caretStack/README.md

 Now save the text file as 'run_R.Rscript'.

 Create a second text file.
-Copy and paste into it the following text, replacing the text 'your_directory' with your desired path.
+Copy and paste into it the following text, replacing the text 'YOUR_DIRECTORY' with your desired path and 'YOUR_JOB_NAME' with a short name describing your job.

 ```
 #!/bin/bash